stonepros/stone/doc/rados/troubleshooting/troubleshooting-osd.rst

 performance issues.
 For example, ensure that your network(s) is working properly and your OSDs are running.
 Check to see if OSDs are throttling recovery traffic.

-.. tip:: Newer versions of Ceph provide better recovery handling by preventing recovering OSDs from using up system resources so that ``up`` and ``in`` OSDs are not available or are otherwise slow.
+.. tip:: Newer versions of Stone provide better recovery handling by preventing recovering OSDs from using up system resources so that ``up`` and ``in`` OSDs are not available or are otherwise slow.

 Networking Issues
 -----------------

-Ceph is a distributed storage system, so it relies upon networks for OSD peering and replication, recovery from faults, and periodic heartbeats.
+Stone is a distributed storage system, so it relies upon networks for OSD peering and replication, recovery from faults, and periodic heartbeats.
 Networking issues can cause OSD latency and flapping OSDs.
 See `Flapping OSDs`_ for details.

-Ensure that Ceph processes and Ceph-dependent processes are connected and/or listening. ::
+Ensure that Stone processes and Stone-dependent processes are connected and/or listening. ::

-	netstat -a | grep ceph
+	netstat -a | grep stone
-	netstat -l | grep ceph
+	netstat -l | grep stone
-	sudo netstat -p | grep ceph
+	sudo netstat -p | grep stone

 Check network statistics. ::